43081j/eslint-plugin-wc/docs/rules/no-constructor-attributes.md

 # Disallows interaction with attributes in constructors (no-constructor-attributes)

-Constructors of custom elements should never interact with their own light DOM and attributes as the element will not be connected to the DOM when created programmatically (i.e. using `document.createElement()`).
+Constructors of custom elements should never interact with the DOM or attributes as the element may not yet be upgraded.

-> Do note that interaction with the element's shadow DOM is perfectly valid at this point as it does not interfere with
+> Do note that interaction with the element's shadow DOM is perfectly valid at
-> the DOM tree of the consumer.
+> this point as it does not interfere with the DOM tree of the consumer.

 More information on why this is a bad thing can be found in the HTML standard [here](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-element-conformance).